Skip to yearly menu bar Skip to main content

 Ran Ran ⋅ Zhaoting Gong ⋅ Zhaowei Li ⋅ Xianting Lu ⋅ Jiajia Li ⋅ Wujie Wen

-Homomorphic Encryption (HE) offers a promising solution for privacy-preserving Graph Convolutional Net- works (GCN) inference in untrusted cloud environments by enabling computation directly on encrypted data.
-This capability is particularly valuable in applications such as recommendation systems, financial analysis, and bioinformatics, where the data is subject to strict privacy requirements.
-However, applying HE to large-scale GCN inference introduces substantial computational and memory overhead, which significantly limits scalability and runtime performance.
-Although prior works have demonstrated promising results with CPU-based implementa- tions, these approaches remain constrained in terms of throughput and scalability due to redundant HE operations and high memory demands.
-In this work, we present G-HEMP, the first framework that leverages the power of multi-GPU systems to accelerate large-scale private GCN inference.
-G-HEMP introduces two key innovations: (i) a block-diagonal parallel packing technique that eliminates redundant data replication for encrypted adjacency matrices, achieving up to 4.41× latency speedup over traditional feature-wise packing; and (ii) a multi-GPU workload partitioning strategy that reduces peak memory usage by 50% and improves inference latency by up to 1.98×.
-By combining these techniques, the number of HE operations is significantly reduced, and the encrypted computation can be partitioned and efficiently distributed across multiple GPUs to maximize throughput and hardware utilization.
-Our G-HEMP framework is model-agnostic and scales seamlessly with large GCN inference tasks.
-Together, these contributions enable scalable and efficient privacy-preserving GCN inference, advancing the practicality of HE-based GCN analytics on modern heterogeneous hardware.
+Homomorphic Encryption (HE) offers a promising solution for privacy-preserving Graph Convolutional Network (GCN) inference in untrusted cloud environments by enabling computation directly on encrypted data.
+This capability is particularly valuable in domains such as recommendation systems, financial analysis, and bioinfor- matics, where data confidentiality is paramount.
+However, applying HE to large-scale GCN inference introduces substantial computational and memory overhead, severely limiting scalability and runtime efficiency.
+While prior works focusing on algorithmic improvements have demonstrated feasibility on CPUs, these approaches struggle to scale effectively on GPUs due to excessive memory consumption and redundant computation.
+In this work, we present G-HEMP, the first framework that leverages multi-GPU systems to accelerate large-scale private GCN inference.
+G-HEMP introduces two key innovations: (i) a block-diagonal parallel packing scheme that eliminates redundant data replication in encrypted adjacency matrices, reducing the number of HE operations and achieving up to 4.41× speedup over conventional feature-wise packing under single GPU environment; and (ii) a multi-GPU workload partitioning strategy that halves per-GPU peak memory usage on a 4-GPU system and achieves up to 3.88× latency improvement.
+Compared to the limb-level-partitioning-based approach in Cinnamon–the state-of-the-art encrypted computation parallelization method, G-HEMP further attains up to 3.13× gain owing to our superior multi-device partition policy.
+Overall, G-HEMP is model-agnostic and scales seamlessly with graph size and GPU count, enabling efficient and practical privacy-preserving GCN inference on modern heterogeneous environments.

 Privatar: Scalable Privacy-preserving Multi-user VR via Secure Offloading

-Jianming Tong ⋅ Hanshen Xiao ⋅ ⋅ Hao Kang ⋅ Ashish Sirasao ⋅ Ziqi Zhang ⋅ G. Edward Suh ⋅ Tushar Krishna
+Jianming Tong ⋅ Hanshen Xiao ⋅ Krishna Nair ⋅ Hao Kang ⋅ Ashish Sirasao ⋅ Ziqi Zhang ⋅ G. Edward Suh ⋅ Tushar Krishna

 Toward Principled LLM Safety Testing: Solving the Jailbreak Oracle Problem